Azure/azure-sdk-for-js/sdk/template/template/samples/v1/javascript/README.md

 ## Prerequisites

-The sample programs are compatible with Node.js >= 12.0.0.
+The sample programs are compatible with Node.js >=12.0.0.

+You need [an Azure subscription][freesub] and the following Azure resources to run these sample programs:

+- [Azure App Configuration][createinstance_azureappconfiguration]

-You need [an Azure subscription][freesub] to run these sample programs.
-Samples retrieve credentials to access the endpoint from environment variables.
+Samples retrieve credentials to access the service endpoint from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.

 Adapting the samples to run in the browser may require some additional consideration.
 For details, please see the [package README][package].